Bringing people together to save lives

-Gone Too Soon Memorial Campaign for Opioid Awareness
+Gone Too Soon Memorial Project for Opioid Awareness

 Talking about opioids is difficult.
 Opioids take good people from their families.
 Opioid overdose can happen to your family, friends, neighbors, or coworkers.
 Maybe it already has.